+N. Phased Projects

-M. Phased Projects.
-Projects comprised of multiple residences, whether single family residences or multi-family residences within several buildings, proposed to be built contemporaneously with one another in the same neighborhood shall be reviewed on a case-by-case basis.
-Specifically, the DRC retains discretion to require phased start dates for each building so as to lessen the impact on the neighborhood and community.
-In addition, Owners shall be required to provide and the DRC shall scrutinize parking plans, construction schedule, contracts for third parties, snowshed, snowmelt and snow removal plan, dirt storage plan, quarterly project updates and neighborhood considerations.
-The preceding list is not exhaustive and the DRC is authorized to request additional information so as to minimize the impact on the neigborhood and community.
+Projects comprised of multiple residences, whether single family residences or multifamily residences within several buildings, proposed to be built contemporaneously with one another in the same neighborhood shall be reviewed on a case-by-case basis.
+Specifically, the DRC retains the discretion to require phased start dates for each building so as to lessen the impact on the neighborhood and community.
+In addition, Owners shall be required to provide and the DRC shall scrutinize parking plans, construction schedule, contracts for third parties, snow shed, snowmelt and snow removal plan, dirt storage plan, quarterly project updates and neighborhood considerations.
+The preceding list is not exhaustive and the DRC is authorized to request additional information to minimize the impact on the neighborhood and community.
 Each project described herein shall be required to provide additional planning and documentation as requested by the Board of Directors and in the DRC according to the project details.